evvvvil/urptransitionshaders-docs/README.md

 In UNLIT and deferred, if you see black areas which should be transparent: turn on `Alpha clipping` and drop `Base Color` alpha channel to a value below the `Alpha Clipping` threshold.

+Do read the `Shadow render face` paragraph in the "Transition Options" below.
+You might have to flip shadow render face or render both to match yer shadow and mesh transitions.

 ## Transition Options:

 ![Transition options](https://github.com/evvvvil/urptranstionshaders-docs/blob/main/images/Img03w.png?raw=true)